srijs/node-arbitrator/README.md

 --------------------------------

 It's important to remember that your test is only as good as the data being provided.
-While `testcheck` provides tools to generate random data, thinking about what that data looks like may help you write better tests.
+While `arbitator` provides tools to generate random data, thinking about what that data looks like may help you write better tests.
 Also, because the data generated is random, a test may pass which simply failed to uncover a corner case.